Chicken with Artichokes and Israeli Couscous

 - If you’re a fan of standard couscous or would rather serve this over rice or noodles, they all work well as a base for this chicken and its simple sauce.

 - I like to use Wondra flour(see affiliate link in the recipe card), which comes in a blue canister near the regular flour, to coat my chicken.
 It’s granulated and leaves a nice, fine coat that browns beautifully.

 How to Make

-- This chicken dish is a snap to pull together.
+This chicken dish is a snap to pull together.
 It’s made with a slew of kitchen staples: boneless, skinless chicken breasts, canned artichoke hearts, sun-dried tomatoes, olive oil, garlic, chicken broth, and of course, the couscous.
 All that’s needed are some scallions.

 - First, season the chicken, dust with flour, and brown in olive oil.

 - While the chicken is browning, simmer the couscous in chicken broth with the lid on.

-- Dinner was ready in about 30 minutes.
-This chicken with artichokes over Israeli couscous is perfect for a busy weekday but tasty enough for company.
+- Dinner is ready in about 30 minutes!
+This chicken dish is perfect for a busy weeknight, but tasty enough for dinner guests!